matematiflo/matematiflo.github.io/FormalMath/LosAndes2024.md

 <!--
 - The proof of the 4-color theorem shows that the theorem holds except perhaps in a finite number of cases.
-- Those $1834$ cases were then shown to be 4-colourable using various computer programs and algorithms<, some of them written by J. Koch.
+- Those $1834$ cases were then shown to be 4-colourable using various computer programs and algorithms, some of them written by J. Koch.
 Part of the proof was checked manually by Haken's daughter Dorothea Blohstein (born Haken).
 -->

 ---